xxyzz/ostep-hw/29/README.md

     }
     ```

     Here are my results.
 The time of one thread is close to the book(0.03 seconds), but the results of more threads from the book are all exceed five seconds.
-Maybe I was wrong or the book was wrong.

     ![](./traditional-approximate.png)